 SES-2 is a protocol used for control and status of elements in a storage enclosure.
-Coraid's SR1661, SR2461, and LD2461 appliances come equipped with controllers on the SATA backplane that provide this capability.
+Coraid's SR16xx, SR24xx, and LD24xx appliances come equipped with controllers on the SATA backplane that provide this capability.
 Currently SES-2 communication is limited to these models.

-SES-2 can be used to query the SATA backplane for the status of the fans, an audible alarm, a temperature sensor, and red indicator LEDs at each slot.
+SES-2 can be used to query the SATA backplane for the status of an audible alarm, a temperature sensor, and red indicator LEDs at each slot.
 Additionally this communication path can be used to set each slot's LED state and manipulate the audible alarm.
-For more information, please see the commands alarm, fans, slotled, temp, and sesstat.
+For more information, please see the commands alarm, slotled, temp, and sesstat.
+The SR uses the slotled command to automatically set the slot LED state in accordance with the RAID configuration.